masonrybits/snakes-cafe/README.md

 An application that welcomes users, allows users to order from a menu, as well as to exit.

 ## Getting Started
-The user is required to run the application by running the source codes in Python3.
+The users first needs to navigate to the folder where the source codes file is located (by using the cd command).
+The user is then required to run the application by running the source codes in Python3 (by typing "python3 snakes_cafe.py").

 ## Architecture
 This application is built using Python.